Wines That Are Mad Enjoyment

 Rebellious Simplicity

 Antonio's brand, Pellagroso, is defined by protest and character, after all, it was named after a 19th-century political newspaper known for its vision in regards to agriculture.
 This rebellious spirit moves through Antonio’s wines.
 Wines that focus on being different, and looking at wine and farming methods through “different” lenses.
 He crafts wines like Lugar, named for the lizard that thrives in their vineyards.
-A skin-contact white wine, or in other words an orange wine, this rich blend of flavorful grapes (like riesling, moscato, and garganega) undergoes skin contact for added complexity.
-It is complex, with tart acidity driven flavors, yet complex fruity aromas on the nose, make it for an interesting wine to keep you on your toes.
+A skin-contact white wine, aka, an orange wine, Lugar is a rich blend of flavorful grapes, riesling, moscato, and garganega, which undergoes skin contact for added complexity.
+It is complex, with a distinct lemon apricot flavor, and an intriguing nose of lemon citron (aka Buddha’s hand).
+It makes for an interesting and refreshing wine which keeps you on your toes.

-And on the seeming other end of the wine spectrum, we have Antonio’s Amal Enolito.
-A unique, chinato-style spiced red wine, it was named to honor a female 19th-century natural-doctor (Amalia Moretti Foggia).
+And, on the other end of the “wine spectrum”, we have Antonio’s Amal Enolito.
+A unique, chinato-style spiced red wine, Amal Enolito was named to honor a female 19th-century natural-doctor, Amalia Moretti Foggia.
 To create it, red merlot wine is infused with botanicals like rhubarb, gentian, quinine, and clove.
-Versatile, it can be enjoyed straight from the bottle as an after dinner sipper (think Barolo Chinato style), or heat it up for a mulled wine effect, or cool it down over ice for a pre-dinner cocktail.
+Versatile, it can be enjoyed as an aperitivo, even on ice, served like a cocktail or as an dinner sipper (think Barolo Chinato style).
+You could also heat it up for a mulled wine effect.
+It pairs with certain foods, like spicy Asian dishes.
 Unique, it wonderfully encapsulates Antonio’s drive to push boundaries and limits.

 The Romantic Botanist

-Of course, she doesn’t start there… but she wants to also “take me elsewhere”, or the Italian translation of her last fermented product, Portami Altrove.
-Called such because it is not a wine, but rather a cider.
-Made from apples and bergamot, it has that classic cider flavor, but with a spicy bitter twist that makes it its own.
+And, it doesn’t end there: she wants to also “take me elsewhere”, or the Italian translation of her last fermented product, Portami Altrove.
+A slightly sparkling cider made from apples and bergamot, Portami Altrove has that classic cider flavor, with a lemon herbal twist: think verbana, the flowering plant with a lemon and mint taste.

 Part of the farmstead of Foligodia and Pellagroso.